 Every dish in the Ukrainian Christmas spread has a deeper meaning, symbolising various facets of life, hope, and spirituality:

-• Fasting and Feasting: The Christmas Eve dinner, being the culmination of a period of fasting, is entirely vegetarian in many households.
-This aspect is often preserved British families of Ukrainian descent, honouring the age-old traditions.
+- Fasting and Feasting: The Christmas Eve dinner, being the culmination of a period of fasting, is entirely vegetarian in many households.
+This aspect is often preserved by British families of Ukrainian descent, honouring the age-old traditions.

 FAQs